kinopio-club/kinopio-help/posts/templates.md

 ---
-title: Adding Images to Cards
-tags: ['How to Use']
+title: Templates
+tags: ['Explore and Favorites']
 color: cyan
 ---
-# Templates

 A categorized list of pre-created templates to help you get started is available through `Explore → Templates`